 But better bargains may be found at lower-end consignment stores, like Plato’s Closet, which are targeted toward teens and college students.
 They get so much inventory flowing in every week that they have clearance sections and bag sales.

 At any type of consignment shop, you can trade in your used clothing and accessories for cash or store credit, which can add an extra discount to your shopping trip.

 Just keep in mind that the shops will give you only a small percentage of what the items are actually worth, or outright reject them if they’re too old.

 8. Sniff out the real deals at outlet malls

 Outlet malls are known to sell designer clothes at a discount, but a lot of the clothing and accessories at outlets are manufactured specifically for those stores.

-If you ever visit a Coach outlet, check an item's serial number.
+At a Coach outlet, check an item's serial number.
 If it starts with an “F”, it’s a factory bag.
-If you get lucky and find a serial number that starts with another letter, like “M” for Macy’s or “N” for Nordstrom, you’ll know you’re getting a boutique bag at roughly 50-70% off the retail price.
+If you get lucky and find a one that starts with another letter, like “M” for Macy’s or “N” for Nordstrom, you’ll know you’re getting a boutique bag at roughly 50-70% off retail.

 Now that you've learned to shrink your clothing budget, open a high-interest savings account and put some of that money you're saving away for a rainy day.